 If you made a credit card payment during your statement period, you’ll see this under your Account summary as Payment & other credits received ('other credits' could include a refund from a store (merchant)).

 You need to make payments during your payment window, which is after your statement period has ended and either on or before your payment due date.
 Even if you made a payment during the statement period, you still need to at least make your minimum payment; otherwise you’ll be charged a late payment fee.
 None of us want that.

-And don’t forget: unless you pay your closing balance in full by the due date each month, you’ll be charged interest.
+And don’t forget: unless you pay your closing balance in full by the due date each month, or if your statement displays an interest free days payment, that amount in full, you’ll be charged interest.
 (More on closing balance in a moment.)

 We process any payments before your payment window opens.
 The payment reduces your closing balance.
 If your card has a positive balance this will show as credit received and show in your closing balance.

 Credit limit and available credit

 Credit limit is the highest amount you can spend on your credit card.

 Your available credit is credit you haven’t used, and is worked out by taking your closing balance off your credit limit, i.e. credit limit – closing balance = available credit.
 (We’re getting to closing balance next.)